Vanuatu Passport Visa-Free Access: Where It Gets You and Where It Doesn’t

 The Middle East offers a handful of destinations: Israel (visa-free, 90 days), Egypt (visa-on-arrival), Jordan (visa-on-arrival), and Palestinian Territories.

 Europe is where the picture narrows.
-Seven European destinations: Bosnia and Herzegovina, Montenegro, Kosovo, Moldova, Gibraltar, Russia, and Belarus.
+Six European destinations: Bosnia and Herzegovina, Montenegro, Kosovo, Moldova, Russia, and Belarus.
 All visa-free.
-Bosnia and Montenegro expand the Balkan access profile, and Russia's bilateral agreement with Vanuatu provides visa-free entry for 90 days.
+Bosnia and Montenegro expand the Balkan access profile, and Russia’s bilateral agreement with Vanuatu provides visa-free entry for 90 days.
+Gibraltar was on the visa-free list through April 2026 and was reclassified to visa-required in the May 2026 Henley update.

 The Schengen Area is not on this list.
 That is the change that requires its own section.